catseye/NaNoGenLab/guten-gutter/README.md

 Some texts on which the guten-gutter currently fails are:

-*   Princess of Mars (no "produced" line)
 *   Around the world in 80 days

-I think what we should so is make the "base" cleaner more conservative and have it stop stripping at the "start of project gutenberg" line.
-Then add a number of "extra" cleaners, which attempt to strip only a certain thing out of the text, e.g. the "produced" line.
-If a cleaner results in no lines, it should fail (and you can use the output of the previous, more conservative cleaner, as a fallback.)
-Of course this failure-check means it needs to take the "broad" approach, i.e. it's not really a good iterator anymore; it has to read the entire file to see if it failed or not.
-In practice this should not be a problem.

 I'm sure there are other Gutenberg texts for which this fails.
 Whence these are found, this script's regular expressions should be adapted to match those